-Here is a quick tutorial on how to take screenshots on Chrome OS and Chromebooks.
+Here is a quick tutorial on how to take screenshots or print screen from a Chromebook.
 I will teach you a couple of keyboard shortcuts to take screenshots and also tell you where to look for those screenshot images, and how those files are named.

 Ready?
 Read on!